chaoss/metrics/2_Growth-Maturity-Decline.md

  --- | ---
  Number of commits | Total number of commits.
  Number of lines changed | Total number of lines of code that have been changed.
- Average time to merge code | The average amount of time difference between code author and commit dates.
+ Number of reviews | Total number of code reviews Average time to merge code | The average amount of time difference between code author and commit dates.
  Percentile distribution of time to merge code |Proportional frequency of code merge to upstream time duration.
  Review efficiency | Number of merged patches / number of abandoned patches over a set period of time.